Andrew Roy KC

 Outside Interests

 Andrew is a keen runner.
-He is a member of the Putney Running Club.
-He has run 21 marathons and 1 ultra marathon, raising money for Headway, the RFU Injured Players Foundation, Breast Cancer Research, CLIC Sergant and Scope.
-He is also an avid follower of other sports, in particular rugby (he is a member of Medicals RFC and Rosslyn Park FC).
-His other interests include wildlife and literature.
+He is a member of Putney Running Club.
+He has completed 29 marathons (including all the World Majors, gaining admission to the Six Star Finishers Hall of Fame), raising money for Headway, the RFU Injured Players Foundation, Breast Cancer Research, CLIC Sargant and Scope.

 An excellent costs KC, who gives good advice and delivers results.